Where Our Water Comes From

 This is water that comes from rain and snowmelt on the Salt River Project watershed and collects in lakes and reservoirs north of our valley.
 It makes its way to us via streams, rivers and canals.
 Some water comes from as far as 1,500 miles away in the Colorado River and CAP canal.

 The most pure water is pumped from deep in the ground via underground wells.
 The geology of the ground allows water to collect in underground beds of saturated soil or rock that yield significant quantities of water called aquifers.

 Treated, recycled wastewater is used on golf courses, landscapes and in industry.
 Reclaimed water is a valuable water resource because it reduces demands on groundwater sources making it one of the most significant water conservation tools.

 It’s up to us to use our water supply wisely and efficiently, so it will last for the future.
 Luckily, reducing water use isn’t rocket science.
 It’s easy to save water and can mean just watering your lawn at a different time of day, fixing a leak or tweaking your sprinkler system.

 What Can I Do?

-It takes only little changes to help save a little water.
+It takes only small changes to help save significant amounts of water.
 Here are some easy, inexpensive, everyday things you can do: